abinit/abinit/doc/tutorial/spin_model.md

 Here, the Avg_mst ($||<m_i e^{2\pi \vec{q}\cdot\vec{R_i}}>||$) means the average staggered magnetic moment, Ms is the saturated magnetic moment .
 If all the spins for the wave-vector ($\vec{q}$) [[multibinit:spin_qpoint]] are aligned , this value is 1.0.
 It deviates from 1.0 due to thermal  fluctuations.
 The last column states the total energy of the system.

-There are two stages, the warming up and measurement, in the whole spin dynamics process.
-The thermolization process the spins evove so that they get to the equilibrium state with temperature defined in the input.
+There are two stages, the thermolization and measurement, in the whole spin dynamics process.
+The thermolization process the spins evolve so that they get to the equilibrium state with temperature defined in the input.
 And during the measurement stage, the steps are sampled for the calculation of the observables.

 At the end of the run, there is a summary of the calculation: